 The RR Coordinator follows up with the employer to schedule pre-layoff workshops as well as a Rapid Response Information Meeting (RRIM) with the affected workers.
 Various dates can be scheduled to accommodate large dislocations.
 The RR Coordinator makes it a priority to involve the employer and union (if applicable) in planning the RRIM to cover subjects including, but not limited to, location of the event, number of invitees, and information that will be presented.
 The RRIM is usually scheduled four to six weeks prior to layoff/closure date.
 The RR Coordinator will also follow up with the employer to check the status of the Trade petition application.
-If the employer has not moved ahead with the application, the RR Coordinator will encourage the union (if applicable) and/or workers to submit a Trade petition application.
-In situations where three workers are unable to come together to complete a Trade petition application, the Labor and Industry will submit it on the workers' behalf.
+If the employer has not moved ahead with the application, the RR Coordinator will encourage the union (if applicable) and/or workers to submit a Trade petition application, the Labor and Industry will submit it on the workers' behalf.